 OWNING A BUSINESS

-Other than what truck and trailer to use, there are just a handful of steps to being ready to pull your first hotshot load.
-I’ll give you the basics on what I consider the 6 steps to starting a hotshot business.
-You can click the step you’re most interested in or read through them all.
+Aside from having a truck and trailer to use, there are a handful of steps you should take to prepare for pulling your first hotshot load.
+These are the basics for what I consider the 6 steps to starting a hotshot business:

 - Getting your medical card

 - Registering for an FEIN